Obesity, causes, symptoms, risk factors and complications

 - Eating disorders

 Complications of obesity

-Obesity goes beyond 'simple weight gain'.
-Excessive body fat puts a strain on your bones and can cause harm to your internal organs.
-It can induce inflammatory reactions which might be a risk factor for cancer.
+Obesity goes beyond weight gain.
+Excessive body fat puts a strain on the bones and can cause harm to the internal organs.
+It can induce inflammatory reactions, which might be a risk factor for cancer.

 Research on obesity complications has shown that it can cause some serious health problems or worsen them.
 Some health complications of obesity include: